Swiss keep border to Italy open, route traffic over main crossings

 “The border to Italy remains open for cross-border commuters” with work permits, the Swiss government said.

-Italy has been an epicenter of European coronavirus infections and has imposed severe travel restrictions in an attempt to curb its spread.
+Italy has been an epicentre of European coronavirus infections and has imposed severe travel restrictions in an attempt to curb its spread.

 Reporting by John Miller; Editing by Michael Shields